-We are very delighted that you have shown interest in our enterprise.
-Data protection is of a particularly high priority for the management of the Knowledge Action Change.
-The use of the Internet pages of the Knowledge Action Change is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
+Data protection is of a particularly high priority for the management of the Knowledge-Action-Change.
+The use of the Internet pages of the THRSP (Tobacco Harm Reduction Scholarship Programme) is possible without any indication of personal data; however, if a data subject wants to use special services via our website (e.g. e-learning platform), processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

 In this data protection declaration, we use, inter alia, the following terms: